-But when you are ready to try again, you may be wondering whether there’s anything you need to do differently to avoid another miscarriage.
+You may be wondering whether there’s anything you need to do differently to avoid another miscarriage.
 Rest assured that most of the time, miscarriages aren’t caused by anything you did or didn’t do.
 Miscarriages—especially in very early pregnancy—are so common that many doctors consider them a normal part of the conception process.
-About 15 percent of known pregnancies end in miscarriages, and when you take into consideration pregnancies that end before the woman is even aware she’s pregnant, that figure goes up to 50 percent.
+Around 25 percent of known pregnancies end in miscarriage, and when you take into consideration pregnancies that end before the woman is even aware she’s pregnant, that figure may be significantly higher.

 The good news is that since you got pregnant once, odds are 80 percent that you will go on to have a healthy baby.
 Here’s everything you need to know about getting pregnant again after a miscarriage.